Nilady/website_staging/uxui_design.md

 <center><img src="assets/img/portfolio/Trine4/T4_level_select_prototype.gif" alt="A gif of the interactive prototype I made for Trine 4 level select screen" width=600 class="img-fluid"><br><i>This is what the prototype looked like.</i></center><br>

-The prototype was a huge success, not only proving the concept, but also eventually <b>cutting down on implementation</b> time as the developers could refer to it to check for desired functionality.
-While the menu was among the most complex menus created for the game, it was also one of the fastest to implement.
+The prototype was a huge success, not only proving the concept, but also eventually <b>cutting down on implementation</b> time as the developers could refer to it to check for desired functionality. <i>While the menu was among the most complex menus created for the game, it was also one of the fastest to implement.</i>

 <center><img src="assets/img/portfolio/Trine4/T4_level_select_final.gif" alt="A gif of the level select menu in Trine 4" width=600 class="img-fluid"><br><i>This is what the the level select menu looks like in the game.</i></center><br>

 <h3>Skill Tree</h3>
-The skill tree was more straightforward, but it contained a lot of information and was a central part of the experience, so <i>we wanted to make using it feel extra rewarding.</i> Unlike previous instalments of the game where each skill was optional and could be acquired in any order, the player got certain skills at specific times in the game, while upgrades to those skills were optional and could be acquired at any time after the main skill was unlocked.
+The skill tree was more straightforward, but it contained <b>a lot of information</b> and was <b>a central part of the experience</b>, so <i>we wanted to make using it feel extra rewarding.</i> Unlike previous instalments of the game where each skill was optional and could be acquired in any order, the player got certain skills at specific times in the game, while upgrades to those skills were optional and could be acquired at any time after the main skill was unlocked.

 <center><img src="assets/img/portfolio/Trine4/skill_trees_for_T1_T2.png" alt="Skill trees in Trine and Trine 2" width=600 class="img-fluid"><br><i>Skill trees in Trine (left) and Trine 2 (right).</i></center><br>